-Alongside spoken language, the ability to read and write is a vital skill for all children, paving the way for an enjoyable and successful school experience.
+The ability to read and write is a vital skill for all children, paving the way for an enjoyable and successful school experience.

-At Emscote we follow a systematic synthetic phonics approach called 'Floppy's Phonics'.
+In Nursery and Reception the children use rhymes and actions using 'Jolly Phonics' to help learn initial sounds, but at Emscote we follow the systematic synthetic phonics approach called 'Floppy's Phonics'.